By Ekemelu Nnoli

 As for

-the art collectors, all I can do is appeal to them that they try to put the
+the art collectors, all I can do is appeal to them to try to put the

 interest of the Nigerian Art industry before their own.
 Help the Nigerian Art

-Industry by promoting the art galleries who in turn promote the artists.
+Industry by promoting the art galleries, which in turn promote the artists.
 Try to

 imagine what the art landscape would look like without the galleries.
 Imagine